de-costa/Real-Time-Lane-Detection-using-OpenCV/README.md

 jupyter notebook
 ```

-Open `Untitled.ipynb` and run all cells.
+Open `laneDetect.ipynb` and run all cells.

 ---